Paradragon/cces-stats-calculator/README.md

 # cces-stats-calculator
-Console app that generates some statistics from .cces files
+>NET Core console app that generates some statistics from .cces files

+#### How to use
+Launch from terminal and specify full path to directory with .cces files as first argument.

+`> statcalc <path>`